Are there any safety precautions I should take when handling the ink?

 - After bringing an ink bottle inside from a cold storage site, allow it to warm up at room temperature for at least three hours before using it.

 - Store ink bottles in a cool, dark place.
+Keep them out of direct sunlight.

 - Store the ink bottles in the same environment as the product.
 When storing or transporting an opened ink bottle, do not tilt the bottle and do not subject it to impacts or temperature changes.
 Otherwise, ink may leak even if the cap on the ink bottle is tightened securely.
 Be sure to keep the ink bottle upright when tightening the cap, and take measures to prevent ink from leaking when you transport the bottle.

 - To maintain optimum print head performance, some ink is consumed from all ink tanks during printing and when performing maintenance operations, such as cleaning the print head.
+Ink may also be consumed when the product is turned on.

 - The ink bottles may contain recycled materials, but this does not affect product function or performance.